sglavoie/sglavoie.github.io-source/content/automation/0004_bash_history_cleaner.md

 Slug: bash-history-cleaner
 Authors: Sébastien Lavoie
 Summary: If you ever wanted to automatically clean your Bash history file, here is a working solution written in Python that uses regular expressions to set any kind of pattern you might be looking for.
+Description: If you ever wanted to automatically clean your Bash history file, here is a working solution written in Python that uses regular expressions to set any kind of pattern you might be looking for.

 This is a Python 3.6+ script that helps to clean the file containing